kaithar/Archipelago/worlds/sonic1/docs/en_Sonic the Hedgehog 1.md

 ## Tracker support

 - Universal Tracker is supported, just requires having both worlds on the same launcher.
-- Pop Tracker is supported, you can load the tracker directory or download the packaged .poptracker file.
+- Pop Tracker is supported, you can load the tracker directory or download the packaged .poptracker.zip file.

 Both have working auto tracking and map following, just connect to your AP game.